bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 Angular has a command line interface or CLI that does a lot of the initial legwork in setting up a minimal app, as well as letting you easily create and include new components on the fly.

-We'll start by globally installing the Angular CLI.
+We'll start by globally installing the Angular CLI using npm.

 ✏️ Run the following: